HELP CENTER

 What types of capital gains are eligible to re-invest into a QOZ fund?

-A capital gain occurs when you sell or dispose of a capital asset for more than its original purchase price (also called the cost basis).
+A capital gain occurs when you sell or dispose of a capital asset for more than its original purchase price or cost basis.
 It represents the profit made on the sale of an asset.
 Generally, a capital gain from any source can qualify for the QOZ fund investment treatment and deferral.
-This includes short-term capital gains (held for one year or less; taxed as ordinary income), long-term gains (held for longer than a year, taxed at lower rates depending on income), section 1231 gains, and “unrecaptured section 1250 gains”.
-However, recaptured 1250 gains do not qualify.
+This includes short-term capital gains (held for one year or less; taxed as ordinary income), long-term gains (held for longer than a year, taxed at lower rates depending on income), Section 1231 gains, and unrecaptured Section 1250 gains (recaptured 1250 gains do not qualify).

 The gains need not be generated from the sale of a “like-kind” asset.

-What is the difference between 1031 and QOZ?
+What is the difference between a 1031 exchange and a Qualified Opportunity Zone (QOZ) investment?

 Does my depreciation recapture get eliminated?

-An investment in a QOF also provides the investors the opportunity to refinance the investment and take a distribution of the refinancing without being subject to immediate US federal tax liability.
-For example, in year 1 an investor invests $100 into a qualified opportunity fund and those amounts are appropriately invested by the fund.
-In year 3, a bank provides the qualified opportunity fund a loan for $50, which is immediately distributed by the fund to the investor.
-The investor can use those funds for whatever purpose she chooses.
-Properly structured, the distribution of the proceeds generally should not trigger a US federal tax liability to the investor.
+An investment in a QOF also provides investors the opportunity to refinance the investment and take a distribution of the refinancing without being subject to immediate U.S. federal tax liability.
+For example, in year one an investor invests $100 into a QOF.
+Those amounts are appropriately invested by the fund.
+In year three, a bank provides the QOF a loan for $50, which is immediately distributed by the fund to the investor.
+The investor can use those funds for whatever purpose they choose.
+Properly structured, the distribution of the proceeds generally should not trigger a U.S. federal tax liability to the investor.

 Distribution and Returns